-Let’s discuss a few key differences between Azure Durable Functions and Logic Apps.
+Discuss a few key differences between Logic Apps and Azure Durable Functions.

 You can able to develop the workflow while you are offline.

 |It is not possible to work with workflows while you are offline.
 You must be online and need access to Azure in order to develop workflows.

 |One instance of a logic App can run up to 90 days.

 |You can deploy the Azure Durable Functions on your on- premises, Azure, Azure stack, etc.

 |You can only able to run the Logic Apps on Azure.